philiplb/CRUDlex/docs/html/0.9.10/_sources/api/ControllerProvider.txt

         :param $entity: the name of the entity
         :type $mode: string
         :param $mode: whether to 'edit' or to 'create' the entity
-        :returns: Response the HTTP response of this modification
+        :returns: null|\Symfony\Component\HttpFoundation\RedirectResponse the HTTP response of this modification

     .. php:method:: setValidationFailedFlashes(Application $app, $optimisticLocking, $mode)